Who should attend this workshop?

 Is there a registration fee?

 There is no fee to participate in Days 1 and 3 of the workshop.
-Participants that are selected for the Mock Panel Review session on Day 2 will be required to pay a $150 registration fee.
+Participants that are selected for the Mock Panel Review session on Day 2 will be required to pay a $160 registration fee.
+Registration stipends will be made available for a limited number of faculty from low-resourced institutions.

 Where will the workshop take place?

-The workshop will take place in the Zoom Events platform.
+The workshop will take place in Zoom and on the Whova platform.
 The workshop will be 100% virtual.

 What dates and times will the workshop be held?